gigety/gigety/README.md

-# 🐸 Gigety - An all for fun POC full stack sample application.
+# 🐸 Gigety - POC full stack sample application.

 Gigety is a project for self learning many technologies.